MaansiBisht/BIllingsystem/README.rst

 ***************
 Installation
 ***************
-Install python libraries :
-sys
-pickle
-os
+Prerequisites : sys,pickle and os module should be installed.

 Run the CLI application :